-Today, on November 12, the Republic of Azerbaijan celebrates the Constitution Day, APA reports.
+Today, on November 12, Azerbaijan celebrates Constitution Day, APA reports.

 The first Constitution of Azerbaijan was adopted on May 19, 1921, at the All-Azerbaijan Soviets Congress.
-The new edition of the Constitution, which was in line with the 1921 USSR Constitution, was adopted at the 4th All-Azerbaijan Soviets Congress on March 14, 1925.
+A New edition of the Azerbaijani Republic Constitution, which was in line with the 1921 USSR Constitution, was adopted at the 4th All-Azerbaijan Soviets Congress on March 14, 1925.

-The final edition of the Constitution of Azerbaijan SSR, adopted on April 21, 1978, was in line with the USSR Constitution, like the previous editions.
+The final Constitution of Azerbaijan SSR, adopted on April 21, 1978, was in line with the USSR Constitution, like the previous editions.